box-builder/box/docs/index.md

 ```

-## Example Box Script (advanced version)
+## Example Box Plan (advanced version)

-This is the Box script we use to build Box itself.
+This is the Box plan we use to build Box itself.
 It uses many of its
 features.
 Be sure to check the [verbs](https://erikh.github.io/box/verbs/) to
 refer to different constructs used in the file.